LootDigger/IceBreaker/README.md

 ## UI Toolkit
 Instead of Unity UI, the Unity Toolkit was used.
 ![image](https://github.com/user-attachments/assets/4a3f97d2-7bce-42f4-b3c8-12867f07d114)
 Each screen was separated to unique document.
-This approach helps avoid the conflicts in UI changes for designers and increase readibility
+This approach helps avoid the conflicts in UI changes for designers and increases readibility.